The Mandate Takes a Hit. That’s Not Enough.

 Actually, today’s action does sound like someone thinks there are favors to be dispensed.
-The news coverage speaks of exemptions, protection, and rollback.
-Selected entities are added to the list of exempt organizations.
-No mention of the First Amendment, at least in the initial breaking news update.
+The news coverage of the announcement speaks of exemptions, protection, and rollback.
+No mention of the First Amendment.
 It’s the First Amendment that’s at issue, which is something the mandate’s supporters have ferociously denied since 2012.

 Why does the mandate stand at all?
 Why is there still anything from which to be exempted?

 The contraceptive mandate came out of Obamacare’s definition of birth control for women as “preventive care.”
-In a manner beyond anything the rankest sexist could have dreamed, Obamacare made it government policy that women are broken and need to be fixed.
-The normal functioning of a woman’s body was something to be “prevented.”
+In a manner beyond anything the rankest sexist could have dreamed, Obamacare made it government policy that the normal functioning of a woman’s body was something to be “prevented.”
 Contraception was shifted from being a matter of choice to being a matter of public policy, forcing employers who chose to offer health insurance coverage to be involved in employees’ birth control decisions.
 Nothing ever put employers into employees’ bedrooms quite like the contraceptive mandate.

 It’s to the everlasting credit of the American Catholic bishops that they recognized the mandate’s threat to religious liberty.
 Among other things, they knew that the Catholic health care system – which provides care to more women than any other provider in the nation – could be fined out of existence by the mandate.